A Potted History of the Club by Jean Calvin-Thomas

 In 2005 a visit to Highgrove was organised by the Chairman - Janet Prescott, it was the highlight of the year and enjoyed by 25 members, the names were chosen by ballot.
 Each year the Club is represented at the Mayor's Inaugural Service at St Mary's Church and afterwards at a Reception, the Chairman or a member is involved and may take a guest.

 Now since 2015 the Club meets at Ridgeway Community Centre where we always have a warm welcome, it is more convenient than the Town Hall since there are no outside steps to climb and where there is a lift.
+We have around 45+ members and meet on the 2nd Thursday in the month, and offer a full programme of speakers throughout the year, educating and entertaining us on a whole host of gardening topics.

 Here's wishing the Gardening Club a long, happy and successful future.
 Jean Calvin-Thomas.